Share on Pinterest Share on Twitter Share on Facebook Copy link to article

 Madeira is commonly called the “Hawaii of Europe” and for a good reason — this volcanic island off the coast of Morocco has the stunning beaches, lush forests, and reliable sunshine you’d expect from it’s year-round subtropical climate.

-Even though the island is just 741 km2 (286 mi2), there are so many amazing things to do in Madeira that you can easily spend a week or more.
+Even though the island is just 741 km2 (286 mi2), there are so many amazing things to do in Madeira that you can easily spend several weeks exploring.
 But thanks to how compact and well-connected Madeira is, it’s totally possible to hit the highlights in just a couple of days if that’s all you have.

 Sunset at Pico do Arieiro